Argyrochosma connectens: Taxonomy

-The species was originally described by Carl Christensen in 1924 as Pellaea connectens.
+The species was originally described by Carl Christensen in 1924 as Pellaea connectens, based on material collected by Harry Smith in northern Sichuan.
+The type specimen is Smith 4800, deposited at the University of Uppsala.
 Genera in the cheilanthoid ferns have proven difficult to circumscribe due to homoplasy, and Christensen bestowed its epithet because he considered it to connect, by morphological intermediacy, the genera Adiantopsis, Cheilanthes, Notholaena and Pellaea.
 Progress in fern taxonomy has resulted in the subdivision of several of these genera: in particular, a group of ferns, frequently bearing farina on the leaf underside and previously placed either in Notholaena or Pellaea as sect.
 Argyrochosma, were elevated to become the genus Argyrochosma by Michael D. Windham in 1987.
 Windham's work involved New World cheilanthoids, and did not encompass Asian species.
 Gangmin Zhang and co-workers were able to obtain material of Pellaea connectens for DNA analysis, and showed in 2015 that it in fact belonged within the clade described by Windham as Argyrochosma, transferring it to that genus as A. connectens.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. connectens, as part of a program to consolidate the cheilanthoid ferns into that genus.

 The 2015 phylogenetic study showed that A. connectens is sister to a clade containing the farinose species A. dealbata and A. limitanea; together, the three are sister to a clade containing A. chilensis, A. nivea sensu lato and A. stuebeliana.
 The lack of farina production in A. connectens is believed to have evolved after it diverged from its sister species.